chetandg123/cQubeTesting-2.0/Readme.txt

 	1.Open the Terminal (Ctrl+Alt+t) in the ubuntu
 	2.sudo apt update
 	3.sudo apt install python3-pip
-	4.Execute the Requirement.txt in the terminal (Requirement.txt file present in the cQubeTesting Folder) pip3 install -r Requirement.txt
+	4.Execute the Requirement.txt in the terminal (Requirement.txt file present in the cQubeTesting Folder) [mandatory] pip3 install -r Requirement.txt
 	5.Fill the config.ini file (config.ini file present in the cQubeTesting Folder)

 	  [config]